hdShang/arxiv-daily/docs/cs-AI/2025-12-17/papers/251215033v1-beyond-accuracy-a-geometric-stability-analysis-of-large-language-mod.md

 ---
 layout: default
-title: Beyond Accuracy: A Geometric Stability Analysis of Large Language Models in Chess Evaluation
+title: "Beyond Accuracy: A Geometric Stability Analysis of Large Language Models in Chess Evaluation"
 ---

 # Beyond Accuracy: A Geometric Stability Analysis of Large Language Models in Chess Evaluation